iboard/Numbers-2-Addressbook/README.md

 Use it for free without any warranty!

+    This is a quick-n-dirty solution for a friend.
+It is not thought to be "a product"!
+    But you may save a lot of time figuring out how the tables of an Number's document are being cascaded within the xml-file.
+Just take a look at app/controllers/n2v_controller.rb

 ## Extract the XML-File from your Numbers-Document

   1. Open "Package" of your Numbers-Document and locate a file named "index.xml.gz"